The optimum shaft coupling for your application

 What types of shaft couplings are there?

-There are a variety of shaft couplings—also known as shaft connections, torque couplings, drive couplings, connecting couplings, or generally mechanical couplings.
-A basic distinction is made between three main types:
+There are a variety of shaft couplings – also known as shaft connections, torque couplings, drive couplings, connecting couplings or, more generally, mechanical couplings.
+A basic distinction is made between five main types:

-• Flexible couplings that can compensate for small radial, axial, or angular misalignments.
+• Flexible couplings can compensate for radial, axial or angular misalignments and dampen vibrations, e.g. claw couplings, double loop couplings.

 Within these types, there are different designs such as bellows couplings, spiral couplings, claw couplings, or spur gear couplings, which are used depending on the application requirements and alignment conditions.
 When selecting a coupling, parameters such as diameter, length, permissible speeds, and the required torque should be taken into account.